lCMBl/deployment_bingo/README.md

 - No way to change password.
 Really the entire auth system is very janky.
 - does item voting take into account that not everyone has the same items on their board?
 Nope.
 - new players dont always show up in the bingo game
-- rejoining gives you a different bingo board.
+- rejoining gives you a different bingo board. -- not just you, EVERYONE